Sid Rosenberg: Inflammatory television commentary

-Rosenberg was no stranger to controversy on the Imus show, which was also simulcast on MSNBC cable television.
-Among other things, he said on-air that Venus Williams was an "animal," and that she and Serena Williams would be better suited for National Geographic magazine than for Playboy, that "faggots play tennis" and that the United States women's national soccer team were "a bunch of juiced up dykes."
+Rosenberg frequently made inflammatory remarks on the Imus show, which was simulcast on MSNBC cable television.
+Among other things, he said on-air that Venus Williams was an "animal," and that she and Serena Williams would be better suited for National Geographic magazine than for Playboy.
+He also said that "faggots play tennis" and that the U.S. women's national soccer team were "a bunch of juiced up dykes."

 Rosenberg was fired from the Imus show after making crude remarks about Australian singer Kylie Minogue's breast cancer diagnosis.
 Chris Carlin replaced Rosenberg, although Rosenberg continued to call into the Imus program.
-As a substitute sportscaster on April4, 2007, Rosenberg reported on Rutgers University's 59-46 loss the previous evening to the University of Tennessee, in the final game of the NCAA Women's Division I Basketball Championship.
-This served as a lead-in to Imus and other cast members, who made comments that resulted in the cancelation of the program one week later.
+As a substitute sportscaster on April4, 2007, Rosenberg reported on Rutgers University's 59–46 loss the previous evening to the University of Tennessee, in the final game of the NCAA Women's Division I Basketball Championship.
+This served as a lead-in to Imus and other cast members, who made comments that resulted in the cancellation of the program one week later.

-Radio broadcasting 2005–present
+Radio broadcasting, 2005–present

 Southern Florida

 Rosenberg began working at Miami-based WAXY 790-The Ticket in November 2005.
-Rosenberg and the station parted ways in March 2009.
+He and the station parted ways in March 2009.
 In September 2009, he joined South Florida radio station WQAM.
-He was fired in April 2012 following a DUI arrest. and was replaced by Dan Sileo.
+He was fired in April 2012 following a DUI arrest and was replaced by Dan Sileo.

 Rosenberg returned to the airwaves at WMEN 640AM on August13, 2012.
-He was released by WMEN in December 2015 in what he called a cost-cutting move.
+He was released by the station in December 2015 in what he called a cost-cutting move.